Why We switched from Python To Go

 It's really weird to see one of the reasons for their switch to Go was because it's a statically typed language.
-If you want a static typing, you don't choose Python in the first place.
+If you want static typing, you don't choose Python in the first place.
 You know it beforehand and it shouldn't come as a surprise for you.

 > For example it has http, json, html templating built in language natively